OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 can also be accessed using brackets.
 An OpenMDAO Array behaves like a NumPy array, so it can be used as an argument in a NumPy function like sum.

+Note, this is a horrible way to do a dot product.
+Numpy has a dot function which is much faster than sum.

 .. index:: Enum

 .. _Enums: